Barbecue

 Twentieth Century, farmers had to have some means of preserving meat

-for their own family's consumption or to sell.
+for their own family's consumption or to sell to city dwellers.
 Some farmers and

 plantation owners had ice houses that were filled with ice cut from